brad12345678901/IntermediateProject1/README.md

-# TAC Project V2
+# ATM Project
-TAC is a project created by John, it is a project to demonstrate the simplest way of minting and burning, this time, it was modified to include the functions to demonstrate the function require, assert and revert.
+ATM is a project created by John, it is a project to demonstrate require, revert and assert function, it simply simulates the process of ATM machines.
 ## Description
-TAC Project V2 is an improvised project from TAC Project which is a simple contract to demonstrate the simplicity of burning and minting tokens.
+ATM Project is a project from John which is a simple contract to demonstrate the simplicity of depositing and withdrawing money.

 ## Setting Up Remix
 To start the program, use Remix https://remix.ethereum.org, an powerful Etherium IDE to run the program